 Summer berry and custard tarts – crispy pastry filled with creamy vanilla custard and topped with fresh, juicy berries.
 A delicious, elegant summer dessert.

 I suspect I’ve actually developed a bit of a summer fruit addiction.
 As soon as I finish one recipe, I’m off to stock up on more for the next one.
 I should probably figure out to grow them in my garden and save myself a fortune, but sadly I’m pretty much the least green figured person you could meet.

 As well as my berry addiction I also seem to have developed somewhat of a food photography addiction, especially when it comes to the summer berries and I think I may have got a bit carried away with this one.
 So I have decided today’s post is going to be full of pretty pictures of summer tarts as I can’t narrow them down to my favourite few.
 I hope you enjoy them.
 If in fact you don’t want to go through all of my pretty pictures then you can always skip straight to the recipe and get cooking now (although if you want an extra tip for rolling out pastry more easily or a grown-up twist for the recipe then make sure you keep on reading).

-Our favourite picture
+My favourite picture

 The action shots

 I absolutely love “action” shots with people cooking but I don’t often try them as I’m normally photographing alone (by alone I mean with a two year old and four year old under my feet).
 When the opportunity to employ a hand model shows up, I make sure to make the most of it!